 - The Examiner is not permitted to review your score sheet or discuss your performance on the test.

-- Exam results will be mailed to you within approximately 12 working days of International Assessment Institute’s receipt of the score sheet.
+- Exam results will be mailed to you within approximately 12 working days of NCCCO’s receipt of the score sheet.

 - If you have completed all of your tests, you must leave the Test Site.